eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-placeholders.md

 |----------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `{%raw%}{{ jwt:<claim-pointer> }}{%endraw%}` | Any standard or custom claims in the body of the authenticated JWT in JsonPointer notation - e.g., `jwt:sub` for the JWT "subject" or `jwt:extra/roles` for (potentially multiple) "roles" extracted from a JsonObject in the JWT named `extra`.<br/>JWT claims being JSON arrays are expanded (each value of the array is added) and provided [functions](#function-expressions) are performed on each array element.  |

-In combination with [functions](#function-expressions) use of this placeholder can provide and modify the subjects to extract from a JWT in a very powerful way.
+In combination with [functions](#function-expressions), use of this placeholder can provide and modify the subjects to extract from a JWT in a very powerful way.
 The `fn:split(' ')` function may for example be used in order to further split the default claim "scope", which is by default a whitespace separated list of scopes, as an array, producing multiple entries for each provided scope.